annecmg/annecmg.github.io/index.md

 filename: index
 ---

-Metagenomes represent the genetic content of community members in a specific environment and contain unprecedented information on the genetic variation that exists within all the community members.
-Our research focus is evolutionary (meta-)genomics, that is, the inference of population genetic processes in microorganisms from genomic and metagenomic data.
+Metagenomes represent the genetic content of all community members in a specific environment and contain unprecedented information on the genetic variation that exists within all the community members.
+Our research focuses on viral and microbial evolution.
+To this end, we develop and apply approaches (i) to reconstruct viruses from metagenomic and metatranscriptomic data and (ii) to infer microbial population genetic processes from genomic and metagenomic data.

 # News

+## March 2023

+* Devin van Valkengoed sucessfully finished his Msc thesis in co-supervision with [Astrid Bryon](https://www.wur.nl/nl/Personen/Astrid-dr.ir.-AEE-Astrid-Bryon.htm) from the WUR Virology group.
+Congratulations!
+We are happy that he stays around a bit longer to wrap up the project.

+## February 2023

+* Nikolai Matviiets sucessfully finished his Msc thesis in co-supervision with [Anna Alekseeva](https://www.wur.nl/en/Persons/Anna-A-Anna-Alekseeva.htm) from the WUR Genetics group.
+Congratulations!

 ## January 2023